top of page

 Our Teetl'it Gwich’in people still continue to live off the land respectfully harvesting game meats and plants for medicine.
 We are one of the most Northernly Indigenous people in North America living at the northwestern limits of the boreal forest.
 Only the Inuit live further north.
 Hunting, fishing, and trapping remain important both culturally and economically, with caribou, moose, whitefish, being staples in our diet".
 I grew up watching my Jijuu (grandmother) always cooking and serving anyone who came into her home.
 We connect with people when we cook for them.
 I try hard to keep that alive in my food.

-Jenni Lessard
+CHEF Jenni Lessard